Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 ### **TC 4: Validate Data Insertion in OpenSearch**
 **Scenario**
-Check if OpenSearch correctly stored all 1 lakh records.
+Verify that OpenSearch correctly stores all 100,000 records.

 **Given**
 - Bulk data insertion was successful.